Print this role profile

 Emerging technology monitoring

-Takes responsibility for the design, procurement, installation, upgrading, operation, control, maintenance (including storage and communication of data, voice, text, audio and images) and effective use of IT infrastructure components and monitors their performance.
-Provides technical management of an IT operation, ensuring that agreed service levels are met and all relevant procedures are adhered to.
-Schedules and supervises all maintenance and installation work.
-Ensures that operational problems are identified and resolved.
+Takes responsibility for the design, procurement, installation, upgrading, operation, control, maintenance (including storage, modification and communication of data, voice, text, audio and images) and effective use of IT infrastructure components and monitors their performance.
+Provides technical management of an IT operation, ensuring that agreed service levels are met and all relevant policies and procedures are adhered to.
+Schedules and supervises all IT maintenance and installation work.
+Ensures that operational problems are identified, recorded, monitored and resolved.
 Provides appropriate status and other reports to specialists, users and managers.
 Ensures that operational procedures and working practices are fit for purpose and current.
+Investigates and manages the adoption of appropriate tools, techniques and processes (including automation) for the management of systems and services.

 Possession of a bachelor's level degree is a must to work as a technical architect.
 A detailed understanding of information technology and how the business works is essential to work in this role.